Confidence Man (Lost): On the island

 It is Day 9, September 30, 2004.
 On the beach, Sawyer catches Boone Carlyle (Ian Somerhalder) searching through his stash of items he salvaged from the crash, and Jack Shephard (Matthew Fox) attends to Sayid's head wound.
 Sayid reports his failure in triangulating the distress signal, and the destruction of the transceiver by his attacker.
 Shannon brings a bloody Boone to the caves, where he explains to Jack that Sawyer beat him, and that his sister Shannon's asthma has become a problem.
 Many of the survivors become convinced that Sawyer is hoarding some inhalers from the wreck.
 Jack unsuccessfully demands the inhalers from Sawyer, and when Kate does the same, Sawyer says he will give up the inhaler if Kate kisses him.
 Kate calls his bluff and challenges him about the letter he often reads.
 Sawyer makes Kate read the letter aloud.
 The letter is addressed to "Mr. Sawyer" and explains that Mr. Sawyer had sex with the letter writer's mother and stole all of the letter writer's father's money, resulting in the father killing his wife and himself.

 As Sayid and John Locke (Terry O'Quinn) discuss the attack on Sayid, Locke suggests that Sawyer is the culprit, since he is doing well for himself on the island, hoarding other people's possessions, and also seems to dislike Sayid.
-Meanwhile, Shannon begins to have trouble breathing due to her lack of medication and panic resulting from this problem.
-Jack tries beating answers out of Sawyer by punching him, but stops when he sees others' disapproval.
+Meanwhile, Shannon begins to have trouble breathing due to her lack of medication and panics.
+Jack tries beating answers out of Sawyer by punching him but stops when he sees others' disapproval.
 Then with Jack's approval, Sayid ties Sawyer to a tree and tortures him for answers, revealing that he has tortured people before.